heidihuang-wav/quartz/content/Journal/2023/Reading is pretty darn cool.md

 	- **Interpretation**: When we engage with a text on a personal level, we become active participants in the storytelling process.
 I love hearing what other folks have to say about the same book I read.
 - **Improved Writing Skills**

+Update (3/18/2024)
+- Observing what you're reading is a good way to tell what you're truly interested in

 ## Annual Personal Goal-Setting

 So, reading is pretty darn cool.
 For all the reasons I mentioned above, I want ==to read a book every month== in 2023.
 You can read more about that here: [[Yearly/2023 Initial Goal Setting|2023 Initial Goal Setting]]